masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 }
 ```

-To start using `check` block, ensure you’re using Terraform v1.5+.
-It’s recommended to use a ~> constraint to set bounds on versions of Terraform and providers a [root module](https://developer.hashicorp.com/terraform/language/modules#the-root-module) depends on:
+To start using the `check` block, ensure you’re using Terraform v1.5+.
+It’s recommended to use the [pessimistic constraint operator](https://developer.hashicorp.com/terraform/language/expressions/version-constraints#-3) (i.e. `~>`) to set bounds on the version of Terraform and the providers a [root module](https://developer.hashicorp.com/terraform/language/modules#the-root-module) depends on:

 ```hcl
 terraform {